 However, search engines currently only display a few types of JSON-LD markup on the search results page, so the practical application of JSON-LD is limited.

-One of the biggest advantages to using Schema markup is that it creates what’s known as rich snippets.
+One of the biggest advantages of using schema markup is that it creates what’s known as rich snippets.

 Google loves rich snippets: